Mont du Dome – A Winter Hiking Guide

 mont du dome trail charlevoix winter

-The Mont du Dome trail, whose summit of the same name peaks at 960m, is one of our favorite trails in the Charlevoix region of Quebec.
-It’s a fun trail to do, particularly in winter, providing you with stunning views of the surrounding mountains and the glacier-carved valleys below without having to exert yourself too muchthough there are some steeper sections with some light scrambling required, the overall elevation gain and the distance covered are very manageable.
-Its close proximity to other trails in the nearby Parc National des Grands-Jardins makes it a great alternative option for those planning to visit the area as it is generally much less busy.
-Below we present our Winter Hiking Guide for the Mont du Dome, which we hope will help you get the most out of your hiking adventure.
+The Mont du Dome, whose summit of the same name peaks at 960m, is home to one of our favorite trails in Quebec’s stunningly beautiful Charlevoix region.
+It’s a fun trail to do, particularly in winter, and will provide you with stunning views of the surrounding mountains and the glacier-carved valleys below.
+Its close proximity to other trails in the nearby Grands-Jardins National Park makes it a great alternative option for those planning to visit the area as it is generally much less busy.
+So to help you get the most out of your hiking adventure, we put together this Mont du Dome Winter Hiking Guide.

-Disclosure: This page (Winter Hiking Guide for the Mont du Dome) may contain product affiliate links.
+Disclosure: This page (Mont du Dome Winter Hiking Guide ) may contain product affiliate links.
 At no additional cost to you, we may receive a commission for purchases made through these links.
 We only recommend products or services we personally believe in.
 More details can be found on our disclosure and policies page.

 You might also be interested in these Guides: